hoge10st/ctfProblem01/gitFlag.md

-flag[this is dummy too. search other way.]v
+flag[this is dummy too. search other way.]w